polishedfeedback/How-Linux-Works/2025-08-18 - Linux Pages 1-.md

     - Example /dev/random is a random number generator for kernel, and is difficult to run in user mode.
 This looks like a hardware device but it is purely implemented in the software
     - For a user process to use /dev/random, they have to make system calls (open, read, write)

+## User Space
+    - The space that kernel allocates for the user processes is called user space
+    -
 ---

 ## ❓ Flashcards